lucasjoliveau/doc/en/applications/inventory_and_mrp/manufacturing/management/use_mps.md

 In case you manually edit the _Suggested Replenishment_ quantity, a small cross will appear on the left hand side of the cell.
-In case you want to go back to the automatically computed value given by Odoo, simply click the cross.
+In case you want to go back to the automatically computed value given by Konvergo ERP, simply click the cross.

 ## Cells color signification